knweashe1/EventHub-Backend/README.md

 Update Rules:

-activity and location cannot be empty date must be a valid ISO 8601 date string capacity must be a positive integer or null capacity cannot be less than the current number of attendees instagramUsername cannot be empty
+activity and location cannot be empty

+date must be a valid ISO 8601 date string

+capacity must be a positive integer or null

+capacity cannot be less than the current number of attendees

+instagramUsername cannot be empty

-If attendees exist, currentAttendees is automatically synchronized
+if attendees exist, currentAttendees is automatically synchronized

 Responses:

-200 The updated event
+(200) The updated event

-400 Invalid input or no fields provided
+(400) Invalid input or no fields provided

-404 The event does not exist
+(404) The event does not exist

 ## Delete an Event